Aqeedah — what we believe

 Say: are those who know equal to those who do not know?

-Stories of the prophets, the Companions and the Sunnah of Prophet Muhammad ﷺ — moments your child will want to share at the dinner table
+The Prophets, the life of the Prophet Muhammad ﷺ and his Companions — stories your child comes home wanting to retell at the dinner table

-Small classes alongside children who share the same values — the kind of friendships that lift your child up rather than pull them off course
+Small live classes alongside children who share the same values — friendships that lift your child up rather than pull them off course

 Play, not lectures